Westfield Booragoon: 2021 redevelopment

 Plans were approved in late 2021, but received an extension to the end of 2023 to update the plans further.
-Along with this, AMP Capital sold its 50% share of the centre to Dexus.

 Zara at Westfield Booragoon closed permanently late September 2021 to open at Karrinyup shopping centre as part of a major redevelopment of that centre.

-On February 3, 2023, it was reported that plans were once again changed, this time on a larger scale.
+On 3 February 2023, it was reported that plans were once again changed, this time on a larger scale.
 The total cost being up to nearly $800 million, and size being boosted up to 114,620 m2, which would make it the largest shopping centre in Western Australia.
 Plans were approved the following week.